Getting started with single databases in Azure SQL Database

 .bacpac file.
 However,

-.dacpac files are designed to quickly move databases across different versions of SQL Server and deployment options within Azure SQL Database, or to implement continuous integration in your DevOps pipeline.
+.dacpac files are designed to quickly move databases across different versions of SQL Server and within Azure SQL, or to implement continuous integration in your DevOps pipeline.
 However, this method is not designed for migration of your production databases with minimal downtime, because you would need to stop adding new data, wait for the export of the source database to a

 Hands-on learning modules

 The following Microsoft Learn modules help you learn for free about Azure SQL Database.

 - Provision a database in SQL Database to store application data